kelvin-olaiya/asmd-24/README.md

 ### Artist

 To implement a [priority petri net](https://github.com/kelvin-olaiya/asmd-lab-06/blob/master/src/main/scala/lab/u06/PriorityPetriNet.scala), every transition in the petri net is associated with a priority.
-When impmlementing the `System`s **next** function, I first determine which are the enabled transitions, then I group them by priority and finally I choose the transitions with the highest priority.
+When implementing the `System`s **next** function, I first determine which are the enabled transitions, then I group them by priority and finally I choose the transitions with the highest priority.

 Here's an example of a priority petri net: